db-lab/portfolio/bike_store_analysis/bike_store.md

 ## 2    Rowlett Bikes           4.382353
 ## 3 Santa Cruz Bikes           4.211765
 ```
-We see that yes, Baldwin Bikes is more likely to get repeat business from customers, whether through active marketing or luck.
+In fact Baldwin Bikes is more likely to get repeat business from customers, whether through active marketing or luck.
 Finally, is it possible that they are just selling more expensive items?